uwohci23/group-27/README.md

 ### Major libraries required for running the games are pygame, mediapipe, openCV2, os.

-### You can find the the running demo of our Artifact on this link -> https://youtu.be/Kpk5TX7Mkjc
+### You can find the the running demo of our Artifact on this link-> https://youtu.be/Kpk5TX7Mkjc